Financial Priorities When You're in Debt

 When Two Priorities Tie

-If two debts share similar APR, prioritize the one with higher minimum payment—closing it frees more cash flow.
+If two debts share similar APR, prioritize the one with higher minimum payment—closing it frees more cash flow for the next target.
 If saving and payoff feel equal mathematically, favor savings until starter fund is met, then shift to debt.
 Tie-breakers prevent paralysis.

 Communicate Priorities in Shared Households